ITSLeeds/TDS/coursework-template.md

 # Introduction

 This template contains information and suggested headings for the TDS module.
-Please do not submit coursework that contains this note or any text (other than the headings) from this template.
+Do not submit coursework that contains this note or any text (other than the headings) from this template.
 It is just designed to get you started.
 You will submit the .Rmd file and the resulting document as your coursework submission.

 ## RMarkdown